ArrayBolt3/kforge/README.md

 ## Disclaimers

+***WARNING: READ THIS SECTION BEFORE PROCEEDING LEST YOU DESTROY THINGS.***

 This is a developer tool.
 As such, it is designed for people who mostly know what they're doing.
 These instructions don't clearly spell out all the possible "gotchas" (like being dreadfully careful with the terrifying `rm -rf` command).
 Since the whole entire system is designed to build and run alpha-quality and pre-alpha-quality code, there are almost certainly many bugs all through this.

-If you don't know what you're doing, or if you don't clearly understand **everything** you read in this guide, **DO NOT USE THIS TOOL OR RUN ANY COMMANDS IN THIS GUIDE.** Running some of these commands in the wrong context could have unintended (and possibly catastrophic) results.
+If you don't know what you're doing, or if you don't clearly understand **everything** you read in this guide, **DO NOT USE THIS TOOL OR RUN ANY COMMANDS IN THIS GUIDE.** Running some of these commands in the wrong context could have unintended (and possibly **catastrophic**) results.
 Using the tool as a general-purpose operating system is likely to turn out disappointing.
-If you know what you're doing, none of this will deter you in the slightest.
-But if reading this gives you second thoughts, listen to them.
+If reading this gives you second thoughts, listen to them.
 Turn back now!

-For those who are still with me, proceed.
+***YOU HAVE BEEN WARNED.
+PROCEED AT YOUR OWN RISK.***

 ## News

 Info that may help you to be able to use KForge effectively.

-* A build dependency for KWin is missing in KForge 2022-10-10, namely libxkbcommon-x11-dev.
-After importing and updating the KForge OVA appliance, please run "sudo apt install libxkbcommon-x11-dev" to ensure that you can build KWin properly.
-This will be fixed as soon as possible.
-Note that if you use the KForge installer script on a fresh KDE neon Developer Edition VM, this dependency will be automatically installed for you.
+* KDE Neon Developer Edition has been rebased onto Ubuntu 22.04, which uses a newer version of GCC.
+It is no longer necessary to set the GCC version when running compilation commands.
+* There's finally an updated KForge appliance!
+Between a bunch of work and a problem with my Internet, I've not updated this in a while, but it's finally happened.
+Thanks for your patience!

 ## Getting KForge